TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 ![Present Web relies on central integration points.
 They are the trust anchor of the Web](smart-layer-technical-paper-problem-of-3.svg)

 The Web’s fragmented nature has, in turn, led to fragmented user experiences.
 Reconsider the example of an airline flight ticket.
 In the current web paradigm, this ticket represents a token of value within its issuing platform, but it remains isolated.
 The potential for the ticket to integrate with other systems—updating travel statuses on social media, guiding users via mapping services, or communicating flight changes to hotel booking systems—remains largely untapped.
-Such straightforward integrations, though long overdue, are hindered by the Web’s compartmentalized structure, where centralized entities offer piecemeal solutions.
+Such straightforward integrations, though long overdue, are hindered by the Web’s compartmentalised structure, where centralised entities offer piecemeal solutions.

 Web fragmentation highlights the need for a paradigm shift towards a more dynamic and interconnected web ecosystem.
 This shift would consciously break the “Limit of 3,” thereby allowing websites to connect to a bigger ecosystem outside the control of the current Internet centres, while facilitating an integrated user experience and enable innovation.
 Naturally, such a new paradigm must include a freely grown integration network, low integration costs, and designs for secure, privacy-preserving mechanisms to expedite expansive integration.